For more than 34 years, Joseph Lanni has represented plaintiffs in complex tort cases.

 Examples of these cases include the following:

 - In 2019, Joe represented the relators in a “Whistleblower” Qui Tam case under the U.S. False Claims Act for violations of the Medicare laws related in part to concurrent and overlapping surgeries using improperly supervised residents to perform operations and double-booked surgeries and other wrongdoing.
 The case filed by Joe was joined by the U.S. Attorneys’ Office, Southern District of New York, leading the federal government intervening in the case on side of the relators.
-Joe, Ed Hynes, Jaehyun Oh, Alan Fuchsberg and Brad Zimmerman worked collaboratively with co-counsel and the AUSAs in the U.S. Attorneys’ Office to expose unsafe medical practices that disregarded patient rights and violated Medicare laws.
-The case resulted in a $12.3 million dollar settlement with defendant health care system and hospital that was reported in major media outlets.
+Joe, Ed Hynes, Jaehyun Oh, Alan Fuchsberg, and Brad Zimmerman worked collaboratively with co-counsel and the AUSAs in the U.S. Attorneys’ Office to expose unsafe medical practices that disregarded patient rights and violated Medicare laws.
+The case resulted in a $12.3 million dollar settlement with the defendant health care system and hospital that was reported in major media outlets.

 - In 2019, Joe recovered a multimillion-dollar award for a businesswoman who sustained life-threatening injuries in a car accident involving a van traveling at high speed that crossed the double yellow dividing line on a 4 lane roadway and crashed into the private limousine that was taking the client to a meeting.